 After this session, I can walk away knowing that NONE of this family dysfunction had anything to do with me or my son, who felt as if the entire family hated him.
 Instead, this was a result of decisions made over seventy years ago.

-With all of that said, If folks want to continue to be mad, I am giving out capes, they can stay BIG MAD.
+With all of that said, If folks want to continue to be mad, I am giving out capes, they can be SUPER MAD.

 I pronounce myself, and my son free of this cycle of dysfunction.
 We will dedicate our lives to living in our truth, loving people who love us, and free of this seventy year old generational curse.